Skip to contents

 Value

-A tibble containing a summary of observed survival in the required units
+A formatted table containing a summary of observed survival or cumulative incidence in the required units.

 Examples